Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 Although we have come to expect politicians to give non-responsive answers, it is intolerable that the Monitoring Officer is doing so.

+> Q. Section 5 of the Local Government & Housing Act 1989 requires the Council to appoint an
+> Officer to act as the Council's Monitoring Officer.
+The Act provides that it is the personal
+> duty of the Monitoring Officer to report formally to the Council on any proposal, decision or
+> omission by the Council, which has given rise to, or is likely to, or would, give rise to, the
+> contravention of any enactment, rule of law or statutory code of practice.
+>
+> The appointment of Independent Persons by the Monitoring Officer and the Head of Legal
+> Services is a breach of section 28 of the Localism Act 2011, Will the Monitoring Officer
+> report formally the unlawful appointment of Independent Persons to all members of the
+> Council, as required by statute?
+>
+> A. The MO will not be preparing a S5 report.
+However, there will be a report to Full Council
+> on the 14th November recommending the appointment of 3 Independent persons

+The supplementary question that was going to be asked verbally, but had to be submitted in writing due to the no-show of the M.O. is:

+> Please can you say in very simple terms, why you believe you don’t need to write a Section 5 report?

+An answer has not been provided yet.

 ### No complaints have made it past the Monitoring Officer's gatekeeping